For years, a complex crisis of violence, gangs and crippling poverty has driven families to flee Guatemala and seek safety in the United States.

 - As co-leader for education in response to the Fuego volcano eruption in 2018, we worked to develop and implement the education ministry’s emergency education response plan to ensure children could resume their educations and complete the school year, in addition to providing psychosocial support and teacher training on disaster risk reduction

-How You Can Help Children in Guatemala
+How to Help Children in Guatemala

 Support Save the Children’s mission.
 Donate to help children in Guatemala and around the world grow up healthy, educated and safe.